The Villages Workers Comp Lawyer

 Should the administrative judge fail to rule in your favor, you still have one more appeal to the District Court of Appeals.
 It is always desirable to reach a favorable result before this phase, however, as it can take a year or more for a case to be heard by the appellate court.

-Contact The Villages Workers' Comp Lawyers at Whittel & Melton to Discuss Your Rights
+Consult with The Villages Workers Comp Lawyer at Whittel & Melton to Discuss Your Rights

-If you have been injured at work in Lake County, Sumter County or Marion County, The Villages workers' comp lawyers at Whittel & Melton can help.
+If you have been injured at work in Lake County, Sumter County or Marion County, meeting with The Villages workers comp lawyer at Whittel & Melton can help.
 Whether you need assistance filing an initial workers’ compensation claim, negotiating with the insurance company, or are headed for mediation or an administrative court proceeding, we will represent your workers’ compensation interests aggressively.
 In addition, we can assess your case to determine the likelihood of recovery from a third party or if circumstances support a suit against your employer for pain and suffering.